dafny-lang/dafny/docs/HowToFAQ/FAQFunctionTypes.md

 - `~>` denotes a _partial_ and possibly _heap-dependent_ function; it may have `requires` and `reads` clauses

 If a function is independent of the heap, it is useful to say so, either in its declaration or the type that describes it.
 The value returned by a heap-independent function depends only on its arguments and not on the program state; thus it is easier to reason about its properties.
+Working with heap-dependent functions is much more difficult than with heap-independent functions, so use `->` or `-->` if you can.
+And note that Dafny does not support polymorphic arrow types.